Add a report server

 Q: Can I add reporting if TFS is installed on a client operating system?

-A: If it's a client operating system, you can't add reporting and analysis services directly.
+A: No. You can't add reporting and analysis services on a client operating system.
 Your choices aren't easy.
 If you still want to add reporting, either move the team project collection to a deployment of TFS that supports reporting, or restore your entire deployment to a different server that is running a server operating system and a version of SQL Server that supports reporting.

 Q: How do I find out if I already have reporting available for TFS?